Your Visit to the CSR Website is Private and Secure

 We use this information to measure the number of visitors to our site and its various sections and to help make our site more useful to visitors.

 How CSR Collects Information

-CSR Web sites use a variety of different Web measurement software tools and specific information regarding information collection can be found on their respective Web sites.
+CSR websites use a variety of different web measurement software tools and specific information regarding information collection can be found on their respective websites.
 CSR uses Webtrends measurement software to collect the information in the bulleted list in the Types of Information Collected section above.
 Webtrends collects information automatically and continuously.
-No personally identifiable information is collected.
-The CSR staff conducts analyses and reports on the aggregated data from Webtrends.
+No PII is collected.
+CSR staff conduct analyses and reports on the aggregated data from Webtrends.
 The reports are only available to CSR and other designated staff who require this information to perform their duties.
-CSR retains the data from Webtrends as long as needed to support the mission of the CSR Web site.
+CSR retains the data from Webtrends as long as needed to support the mission of the CSR website.

-The cookie makes it easier for you to use the dynamic features of Web pages.
-Cookies from CSR Web pages only collect information about your browser’s visit to the site; they do not collect personal information about you.
+The cookie makes it easier for you to use the dynamic features of websites.
+Cookies from CSR websites only collect information about your browser’s visit to the site; they do not collect personal information about you.

 Session Cookies: We use session cookies for technical purposes such as to enable better navigation through our site.
 These cookies let our server know that you are continuing a visit to our site.
 The OMB Memo 10-22 Guidance defines our use of session cookies as "Usage Tier 1—Single Session."
 The policy says, "This tier encompasses any use of single session web measurement and customization technologies."

 Persistent Cookies: CSR does not use persistent cookies.
 Persistent cookies are defined in the OMB Memo 10-22 Guidance as "Usage Tier 2—Multi-session without Personally Identifiable Information (PII)."
 The policy states, "This tier encompasses any use of multi-session Web measurement and customization technologies when no PII is collected."